-The Nova Scotia Adopt-A-Highway program gives volunteer groups the opportunity to help their communities by collecting litter and beautifying roadsides and interchange areas.
+The Nova Scotia Adopt-A-Highway program allows volunteers to help their communities by collecting litter and beautifying roadsides and interchange areas.

-In Nova Scotia, the program was started in 1997 with an initial 18 volunteer groups.
-Today, we have over 160 groups who have adopted more than 1000 kilometers of secondary road and fourteen 100-Series highway Interchange areas (Exits) throughout the province.
+This program started in Nova Scotia in 1992 with an initial 18 volunteer groups.
+Today, we have over 160 groups who have adopted more than 1000 kilometres of secondary road and fourteen Interchange areas (Exit Ramps) throughout the province.
 On average, 5-6 thousand bags of garbage and recyclable materials are picked up along adopted Nova Scotia highways each year.

 It's a free, easy way for groups to help their communities, make a visible impact and earn some well-deserved recognition.